tusharbeshra17-glitch/contact-manager-python/README.md

 # 📇 Contact Manager

-A simple Contact Manager built with Python 🐍 that allows users to ➕ add, 👀 view, and 🔍 search contacts through an easy-to-use menu-driven interface.
+A simple **Contact Manager** built with **Python 🐍** that helps users efficiently manage their contacts through a menu-driven interface.
+The application supports adding, viewing, searching, updating, and deleting contacts with data stored in a local text file.

 ## ✨ Features

 * ➕ Add new contacts
-* 👀 View all contacts
+* 👀 View all saved contacts
 * 🔍 Search contacts by name or phone number
+* ✏️ Update existing contacts
+* 🗑️ Delete contacts
+* 💾 Save contacts to `contacts.txt`
+* 📂 Automatically load contacts on startup
+* 📜 View activity history (current session)
 * 🖥️ Simple menu-driven interface

 ## 🛠️ Technologies Used

 * 🐍 Python
+* 📂 File Handling
 * 📚 Lists
 * 📖 Dictionaries
 * 🔄 Loops